Last Updated on February 18, 2024 by Grant

 In some states, the law considers having a gun anywhere out of sight where a person could easily reach it or having it in a non-locked container in the passenger compartment as having it concealed.

-The basic rule of thumb: Store it in your locked trunk if you are traveling.
+The basic rule of thumb: Store it in your locked trunk if you are traveling and have any doubts.

 What about vehicles, like trucks and RVs, which don’t have a locked trunk space?
-That’s where things get more complicated and is why I got a concealed carry permit to begin with.
+That’s where things get more complicated and that’s why I got a concealed carry permit to begin with.

 A Concealed Carry Permit